 - We want to perform operations in O(log n) time

-The ordering is what separate this from a standard binary tree.
+The ordering is what separates a BST from a standard binary tree.

 To achieve O(log n) time, the BST much be balanced.
-There isn't a strict definition of balanced, but it means that every time you traverse to a child, you eliminate approximately half of the remaining.
-Being able to divide the data by 2 on each step is exactly what it means to be O(log n)
+There isn't a strict definition of balanced, but it means that every time you traverse to a child, you eliminate approximately half of the remaining nodes.
+Being able to divide the data by 2 on each step is exactly what it means to be O(log n).

 The tree has

-n = 28 total nodes, but we only need touch 5 of them to find value we want.
+n = 28 total nodes, but we only need to touch 5 of them to find the value we want.

-This is the power of O(log n) time and a balanced BST operations.
+This is the power of O(log n) time and balanced BST operations.

-If our tree is unbalanced, and there is a long path to the final node, and it will degrade to O(n).
+If our tree is unbalanced, and there is a long path to the final node, it will degrade to O(n) time.

-This is because in a worst case to traverse the long branch of nodes, you must iterate through all
+This is because in the worst case where you traverse a long branch of nodes, you must iterate through all ~

-n = 8 nodes, but we must touch 6 in order to find the value.
+n = 8 nodes in the tree, but we must touch 6 nodes in order to find the value.

 If we had many more nodes, this would look much worse and is why it's essential to have a balanced tree.

-It is not very common to need to actually balance a tree in an interview, but you should still be prepared to discuss why it's required to achieve O(log n).
+It is rare to need to actually balance a tree in an interview, but you should still be prepared to discuss why being balanced is required to achieve O(log n) time.
 In production, you will likely use a library to implement balancing, and the two most common are AVL trees and red-black trees.
 Let's take a quick look at each.

-AVL trees apply a weight to the nodes and will automatically rotate nodes to rebalance if the height of two child subtrees differ by more than one.
+AVL trees apply a weight to the nodes and will automatically rotate nodes to rebalance if the height of two child subtrees differs by more than one.

-Each node in the tree stores an extra bit which the two states are referred to as red or black.
+Each node in the tree stores an extra data bit in memory which gives a node two possible states that are referred to as red or black.
 The tree maintains balance by enforcing a specific arrangements of colors and will adjust as needed when new nodes are added.